ros2/design/articles/151_node_to_participant_mapping.md

 #### Launching rclpy nodes

-In `Dashing` and before, a container for dinamically composing `rclpy Nodes` is not available.
+In `Dashing` and before, a container for dynamically composing `rclpy Nodes` is not available.
 If this is not added, launching multiple `rclpy Nodes` in a launch file will create multiple participants.
 That will make the performance worse, compared with composing `rclcpp Nodes`.
 A `rclpy` component container should be added to solve the problem.
-A generic container can also be considered, allowing to dinamically load `Nodes` from both clients.
+A generic container can also be considered, allowing to dynamically load `Nodes` from both clients.